There are so many Alexa speakers so let us help you decide which to buy

 - Doesn't include a separate manual remote like other Bose models

 The Bose Home Speaker 500 is another great option if you're an audiophile looking for a high-quality sounding Alexa speaker.
 Bose has earned a reputation for being one of the premier audio companies.
-If you already have other Bose products, or if you want something different than Amazon's or Sonos's devices, this is a great place to start.
+If you already have other Bose products or want something different from Amazon's or Sonos's devices, this is a great place to start.

-What makes this device stand out at first glance is its small, iPod-sized LCD screen on the front that displays fun and helpful information like album artwork.
-If you want to know what's playing at a quick glance, or if you're someone who enjoys a bit of visual stimulation to go along with your auditory processing, this device bundles those senses together in an attractive package.
+This device stands out at first glance because of its small, iPod-sized LCD screen on the front that displays fun and helpful information like album artwork.
+If you want to know what's playing at a glance, or if you're someone who enjoys a bit of visual stimulation to go along with your auditory processing, this device bundles those senses together in an attractive package.

-The speaker works over Bluetooth and Wi-Fi and is also compatible with the Google Assistant and Apple AirPlay 2.
-It features an array of eight microphones that are tuned to pick up your voice commands over loud noises in the environment and from the speaker itself.
+The speaker works over Bluetooth and Wi-Fi and is compatible with the Google Assistant and Apple AirPlay 2.
+It features an array of eight microphones tuned to pick up your voice commands over loud noises in the environment and from the speaker itself.
 Inside are two custom drivers facing opposite directions to provide fuller sound coverage.
 In addition to your voice and the Bose app, you can control the speaker with capacitive buttons on the top, including presets for different playlists, services, or internet radio stations.

-Best Third-Party Alexa Speaker with a Mini Screen: Bose Home Speaker 500
+Best third-party Alexa speaker with a mini screen: Bose home speaker 500 with Alexa

 If you're looking for an audiophile-level experience but don't want a Sonos speaker, you'd do yourself a favor to check out the Bose Home Speaker 500.